eriksjolund/podman-networking-docs/README.md

 This example shows that pasta allows a container to connect to a port on the host's main network interface by connecting to _host.containers.internal_, _host.docker.internal_ or to a custom hostname that is set with `--add-host=example.com:host-gateway`.
-The example requires Podman 5.3.0 (yet to be released) or later.
+The example requires Podman 5.3.0 or later.

 <details>
   <summary>Click me</summary>